August 14, 2018

 About kaléo (kuh-LAY-oh)

 Kaléo is a pharmaceutical company dedicated to building innovative solutions for serious and life- threatening medical conditions.
 Our mission is to provide innovative solutions that empower patients to confidently take control of their medical conditions.
 We believe patients and caregivers are the experts on how their medical condition impacts their lives and are an integral part of our product development process.
 Kaléo is a privately-held company headquartered in Richmond, Virginia.
-For more information, visit www.kaleopharma.com.
+For more information, visit staging.kaleopharma.com.